Kake27/gradely/README.md

-# Gradely – Role-Based Grading Platform
+# Gradely – A Role-Based Grading Platform

 Gradely is a full-stack web application designed to simplify course management, assignment distribution, and grading workflows for **faculty, TAs, and students**.
 It supports role-based access control, solution submissions, grading, and feedback — all in one place.